DigitalPublishingToolkit/NN09/md/10Rules.md

 Institutional regulatory instances fail in the face of the platforms’ rising powers.
 We are dependent on the platforms, just as the blind people in the tale are dependent on the sighted.
-But there is still a way out.
+But there is a way out.
 Only the query can control the query.
 For that to work, however, the data needs to be open, and so we too, will have to relinquish some control.
-Sooner or later, we will have to eat this bitter fruit; we will have to open all data up for unguarded aggregation and analysis.
+Sooner or later, we will have to eat the bitter fruit; we will have to open all data up for unguarded aggregation and analysis.